Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/start-get-your-leads.md

 2. **Search or Filter Your Leads**

-   - Use the filter options on this page to narrow down the list of leads you're going to export.
+   - Use the filter options on this page to narrow down the list of leads.
-   - Remember that larger lists take more time.
-   - You'll receive all of the lead attributes in your exported document.

-3. **Click the EXPORT LEADS button**
-   - In the upper right of the page you'll find a black button to "Export Leads"
-   - This button will honor whatever you have set in your filters and should match exactly what you see in your lead list.

-> When you've done this correctly you'll receive a notice at the top of your screen stating "Your leads are exporting".
-This process may take some time depending on the size of your list.

-## Or Integrate it with your ecosystem

-Here's a short list of integrations that we offer natively from HeroPixel Choose from any of these integrations and send the leads directly into your ecosystem without incurring additional charges.
+   - You can filter by various attributes to find specific leads.

+## Integrations

+HeroPixel offers native integrations that allow you to automatically send leads to your ecosystem.
 [See all Integrations](/docs/intro-to-integrations).

-## Troubleshooting

-- **Is Your Export Stalling?**
-  - Exports can take up to two hours depending on the number of customers that are exporting before you.
-  - If your export has taken longer than 6 hours, contact support.

 ## Support